codemoore/Boids/README.md

 A Quil sketch designed to ... well, that part is up to you.

+## TODO
+    - Give boids a intial velocity
+    - Rework heading
+        - remove initial random heading, calculate base on velocity
+        - Decide whether to store heading in state (probably not)
+    - Finish steering logic (maybe put in new namespace) -Change heading angle to radians

 ## Usage

 LightTable - open `core.clj` and press `Ctrl+Shift+Enter` to evaluate the file.